 M-5 Landfall and Over-Land Weakening Methodologies

-The hurricane over-land weakening rate methodology used by the model shall be consistent with historical records and with current state-of-the-science.
+The hurricane over-land weakening rate methodology used by the hurricane model shall be consistent with historical records and with current state-of-the-science.

-B. The transition of winds from over-water to over-land within the model shall be consistent with current state-of-the-science.
+B. The transition of winds from over-water to over-land within the hurricane model shall be consistent with current state-of-the-science.

-Purpose: This standard ensures that the required evaluation of intensity at landfall, weakening of hurricanes over-land, and the transition of winds from ocean to land is consistent with up-to-date depictions of appropriate surface characteristics.
+Purpose: Evaluation of intensity at landfall, weakening of hurricanes over-land, and the transition of winds from ocean to land are to be consistent with up-to-date depictions of appropriate surface characteristics.

 Relevant Form: G-2, Meteorological Standards Expert Certification